hhuntz/si206-dis7-fa22/README.md

 # HW5 for fall 22

-Make at least 4 commits and upload a link to your repo to canvas.
+Upload a link to your repo to canvas.

 * git status (see what files have been changed and which are staged)
 * git add hw5.py (add the file to the staging area for a commit)